Faisal-Alotaibi/FIFA21-Dataset-Analysis/README.md

 ## Dataset Overview and Source
 The dataset used for this analysis was obtained from Kaggle.
 The dataset provides detailed information about FIFA 21, including player attributes, team data, and match statistics.
 You can find the dataset at the following source:
 [Link to the FIFA 21 dataset on Kaggle](https://www.kaggle.com/code/zyriekneal/fifa-21-raw-data/notebook)

-## Final Ten Insights
+## Ten Insights

-### 1. Top Players
+### 1. Scatter Plot of Release Clause vs Value
-We identified the top 10 players with the highest overall ratings.
-The list includes popular names like Lionel Messi, Cristiano Ronaldo, and Neymar.
-This insight provides a quick reference for the best talents in FIFA 21.
+We created a scatter plot to visualize the relationship between player release clauses and their market values.
+This insight helps assess how clubs value their players and whether release clauses are indicative of a player's true market worth.

-### 2. Age Distribution
+### 2. Age Distribution Histogram
-We conducted a thorough analysis of the age distribution of players.
-The average age of players in the dataset is 25 years, and we categorized players into age groups to understand the composition of the player pool.
+We generated a histogram to illustrate the age distribution of FIFA 21 players.
+This allows us to understand the distribution of players across different age groups and identify trends in player demographics.

-### 3. Position Analysis
+### 3. Scatter Plot of Age vs Value
-We analyzed the most popular player positions and their characteristics.
-This information can be invaluable for teams looking to reinforce specific positions on their roster.
+We plotted a scatter graph to explore the correlation between a player's age and their market value.
+This analysis can reveal how age impacts a player's market value and is crucial for assessing player potential.

-### 4. Club and Nationality Stats
+### 4. Bar Chart of the Top 10 Clubs with the Highest Valued Squads
-We provided insights into the distribution of players among clubs and nationalities.
-This showcases the diversity within the FIFA 21 dataset, highlighting the presence of players from various backgrounds.
+We ranked and presented the top 10 clubs with the highest squad values.
+This chart offers a quick reference to clubs with the most valuable rosters, providing insights into their financial strength.

-### 5. Player Value and Wage
+### 5. Heatmap of the Dataset
-We examined the relationship between player value, wage, and overall rating.
-This analysis helps clubs make financial decisions when recruiting players and offers insight into the value of top players.
+We generated a heatmap to visualize the correlations and relationships between various attributes in the FIFA 21 dataset.
+This insight helps identify patterns and dependencies among the data.

-### 6. Team Performance
+### 6. Nationality Map using Plotly
-We analyzed team performance data, including goals scored and conceded, wins, and losses.
-This data helps us identify the most successful clubs in FIFA 21.
+Using Plotly, we created an interactive map that displays the distribution of players based on their nationalities.
+This dynamic visualization allows users to explore the diversity of nationalities within the dataset.

-### 7. Transfer Market
+### 7. Top Ten Longest Player Contracts
-We delved into the transfer market, identifying the most expensive transfers and providing a glimpse into the financial aspects of football.
-The dataset offers a peek into the big-money moves in the football world.
+We compiled a list of the top ten players with the longest contracts in FIFA 21.
+This insight showcases the commitment between clubs and players, highlighting the players with the most extended contractual obligations.

-### 8. Goalkeepers Analysis
+### 8. Scatter Correlation between Height and Balance
-We explored the attributes and statistics of goalkeepers, including clean sheets, saves, and goals conceded.
-This information helps teams make informed decisions when selecting their goalkeeper.
+We examined the relationship between a player's height and their balance attributes using a scatter plot.
+This analysis helps determine if there's a correlation between these factors, which could be relevant for player performance.

-### 9. League Comparisons
+### 9. (To be filled with a new insight)
-We compared different football leagues based on player statistics.
-This analysis allows stakeholders to understand the competitive landscape and strengths of each league.
+We have one slot available for an additional insight.
+Feel free to suggest a specific analysis or question you'd like to explore further.

-### 10. Future Prospects
+### 10. (To be filled with a new insight)
-We highlighted young talents with high potential ratings, indicating players who could be future stars in the world of football.
-This insight is valuable for scouting and recruitment.
+You also have one more slot available for another insight.
+Please let us know what aspect of the dataset you'd like to investigate for the 10th insight.

 Please refer to our Jupyter Notebook for detailed code, visualizations, and statistical analysis related to these insights.
 We hope this analysis provides valuable information for football enthusiasts and professionals.